HimanshuKumar101/Password-Generator/README.md

 # 🔐 Password Generator

 A modern and responsive password generator built with HTML, CSS, and JavaScript.
-It allows users to generate secure passwords based on customizable criteria like length, character type, and more.
+It allows users to generate secure passwords based on customizable criteria like length, character type, etc.

 ## 🚀 Features